b7leung/Reinforcement-Learning-Connect-Four/README.txt

 * Plots.py: A jupyter notebook used to plot the results.

 Note: For the code to be runnable, the matplotlib, numpy, pandas, and tqdm python packages are required.
 Also, clone the github repository from https://github.com/codebox/connect4.
 The code from this repo is used solely for evaluating my trained RL Connect Four agent at test time, as a black box.
 It is not used for the training, or anything reinforcement learning related (all the things related to RL is implemented by me).
-Please see Section 4 of the written report for details.